 Podcast interview recordings Software

-If you want to interview guests on your podcast or cohost, you will need to record your show from different locations.
+If you want to interview guests on your podcast or cohost, you must record your show from different locations.

 The below tools make it easy to make long-distance recordings without losing quality.

-SquadCast makes it easy to set up a remote podcast interview and get high-quality audio possible.
+SquadCast makes it easy to set up a remote podcast interview and get high-quality audio.
 It records lossless audio, offers video conferencing and provides separate tracks for each speaker.

-Zoom is a powerful tool, and one of the go-to online interview platforms for podcasting.
-The audio quality is above-average and ease-of-use for remote podcast interviews.
+Zoom is a powerful tool and one of the go-to online podcast interview platforms.
+The audio quality is above-average and easy to use for remote podcast interviews.

-Zoom allows you to save each speaker audio to separate tracks, but it does not provide lossless audio like other software such as SquadCast.
+Zoom allows you to save each speaker’s audio to separate tracks, but it does not provide lossless audio like other software such as SquadCast.

-You can also use Skype, but not recommended due to sound quality.
+You can also use Skype, but it is not recommended due to sound quality.